RajkovicM/RajkovicM/README.md

 ###

-<p align="center">⋅ ˚₊‧ 𐙚 I'm a FrontEnd Software Engineer from the Bay Area 𐙚 ‧₊˚ ⋅</p>
+<p align="center">⋅ ˚₊‧ I'm a FrontEnd Software Engineer from the Bay Area ‧₊˚ ⋅</p>

 ###